ABOUT BREAST CANCER

 Use these links to jump to the topics below.

-Treatments for Breast Cancer
+Treatments for Early Breast Cancer

-Treatment for early breast cancer is designed to remove the cancer from the breast and destroy any cancer that might still be in your body.
+Treatment for early breast cancer is designed to remove the cancer from the breast and kill any cancer cells that might still be in your body.
 Based on your specific breast cancer diagnosis, your doctor will recommend how to best treat your cancer.
 Your treatment will be based on your personal preferences and:

 Types of treatment